Athlon007/msc-ogg/README.md

 Anyone who will can contribute into this project (when I'll figure out this Git thing...).
 It seriously needs some work, y'kno?

 ## Versioning
-We version this project by year, month, day and time (HHMMss).
+We're version this project by year, month, day and time (HHMM).
 I personally use [Automatic Versions tool by Precision Infinity](https://marketplace.visualstudio.com/items?itemName=PrecisionInfinity.AutomaticVersions), which does that automaticly.

 ## Building the source code
-The program was build with Microsoft Visual Studio 2017 Community, so I think it's the best way to compile it.
+The program was build with Microsoft Visual Studio 2019 Community, so I think it's the best way to compile it.

 ## Author(s)
 - [Athlon](http://athlon.kkmr.pl/)

 ## License
 This program is distributed under GNU General Public License.
-Feel free to use its source code as long as you mention the author
+Feel free to use its source code as long as you mention the author and state the changes.